jasonford1/Hearts-Helper/README.md

 Launch app.js in your favorite JavaScript runtime.
 Personally I use NodeJS in the terminal on a Mac, but you could just as easily copy the code and run it in the Chrome or Firefox console.

 ## Key Commands
-### Optimized for numpad on your keyboard.
+_Input via numpad for optimal experience_

 There are three types of input:
+ - Remove a card
- - Remove a card: cardID then ENTER
+   - Type cardID then ENTER
+ - Add a card
- - Add a card: +cardID then ENTER
+   - Type +cardID then ENTER
+ - Reset the deck
- - Reset the deck: 000 then ENTER
+   - Type 000 then ENTER

-CardID is the numerical face value of the card plus a symbol to represent suit.
+**CardID** is numerical face value plus a symbol to represent suit.
 Symbols for suit are:
  - / Spade
  - \* Heart
  - \- Club
  - \+ Dimaond

-Example: 2 of Hearts is 2*
+CardID Example: Two of Hearts is 2*
-Example: 5 of Diamonds is 5+
+CardID Example: Ace of Diamonds is 0+

-__NOTE: Ace is 0 and Jack through Kind are J = 11, Q = 12, and K = 13__
+_NOTE: Ace is 0 and Jack through King are J = 11, Q = 12, and K = 13_

-*** Remove a card by typing cardID then press ENTER ***
+**Remove a card by typing cardID then press ENTER**

 For example remove the 2 of Clubs by typing 2- then pressing ENTER.
 Or remove the Ace of Clubs by typing 0- then pressing ENTER.

-__Remember, input is optimized for numpad.
-Everything should be easily input without lifting your hand.__
+_Remember, input is optimized for numpad.
+Input easily without lifting your hand when you use numpad._

-*** Add a card by typing + and cardID then pressing ENTER ***
+**Add a card by typing + and cardID then pressing ENTER**

 If you accidentally remove the wrong card you can add it back.
 For example, to add the Ace of Spades back you type +0/ then press enter.
 Remember the Ace is a unique card in that it is represented by 0.

-*** Reset the deck by typing 000 then pressing ENTER ***
+**Reset the deck by typing 000 then pressing ENTER**

- When a round is over and you need to reset the deck type 000 then press ENTER.
+When a round finishes you can reset the deck by typing 000 then press ENTER.
 The deck will go back to a full deck.
 Warning, there is no undo option so only do this when you are ready.

 ## SIDE NOTES
-This project was developed for fun as a way to see how giving users a photographic memory would improve their game.
+This project was a fun one day build created to see how giving users a photographic memory would improve their game.

 If you have any questions or comments please send them to jasonford1 at gmail.